 During 2002, the Company recognized restructuring charges of \$10.4 million pretax (\$6.7 million after tax).
 Additionally, the Company's High Density Film business, which was divested in 2003, incurred restructuring charges of \$2.2 million pretax (\$1.4 million after tax) in 2002.
-The 2002 restructuring charges were primarily related to three plant closings in the United States in the Consumer Packaging segment, one plant closing in the United States in the Consumer Packaging segment, one plant closing in the United States in the Sonoco and severance costs associated with plant consolidations in Europe.
+The 2002 restructuring charges were primarily related to three plant closings in the United States in the Consumer Packaging segment, one plant closing in the United States in the Engineered Carriers and Paper segment, one plant closing in All Other Sonoco and severance costs associated with plant consolidations in Europe.
 The restructuring charges consisted of severance and termination benefits of \$10.5 million, asset impairment charges of \$.4 million and other exit costs of \$1.7 million, consisting of building lease termination charges and other miscellaneous costs.